tytydraco/yessleep/out/I_Saw_Him_I_Wish_I_Hadnt.md

 “Yes!”
 I shouted, my voice cracking.
 “It matters!
 What the hell are you?”

 He leaned in closer, his face inches from mine now, his eyes glowing brighter.
-“I’m something you’ve always wished to .
+“I’m something you’ve always wished to be.
 And the best part?
 You’ll never know if I’m real or if you’re just losing your fucking mind.”

 Before I could react, he stepped back, his smirk returning.
 “Anyway, I’ve got places to be.
 People to scare.
 But don’t worry, bud—I’ll be seeing you.
 You can count on that.”